Huashen87/Todo-frontend/README.md

-# Todo List
+# English Note

-Just a normal todolist project
+It;s a simple english note application.